 Now, I know I’m no scientist by any stretch of the imagination – Isaac Newton would awake from his grave & have a laugh if I even attempted to come across as one – but clear similarities between these two concepts can be drawn if we accept that they are both products of their environment.

 2020 was one of the most eventful years in recent memory.
-Whilst in the mist of the COVID-19 global pandemic, the #BlackLivesMatter movement & countless of other seismic happenings, brands have had to adapt to the current flux in the environment they live in.
+Whilst in the midst of the COVID-19 global pandemic, the #BlackLivesMatter movement & countless other seismic happenings, brands have had to adapt to the current flux in the environment they live in.

-The following points highlight why brands need PR as a tool to strategically position brands in a favorable light:
+The following points highlight why brands need PR as a tool to strategically position brands in a favourable light: